Or text (480) 470-5879

 Permanent removal from Jury Master List

 Under certain circumstances, such as permanent mental or physical disability, jury staff can permanently remove a name from its records.
 Please explain your situation in writing and return it to the Jury Office.
-You will be notified by mail of the decision whether or not to grant your request.
+Your request will be evaluated and you will be notified by mail of the decision.
+You may be required to provide additional documentation for evaluation of your request.

 Since April 13, 2005, people who receive a jury summons to an Arizona court who are at least 75 years of age may be excused upon written request.
 If you are eligible for this, and you wish to be excused, please call the Jury Office at 602-506-5879.